Ryan Kuhn

 What company does Ryan Kuhn work for?

-What is Ryan Kuhn's role at the current company?
+What is Ryan Kuhn's role at Harpur College of Arts and Sciences at Binghamton University?

 What schools did Ryan Kuhn attend?